ropensci/roweb3/README.md

     * Remove anchors (Search and Replace the regex `<a class="anchor d-print-none" href="#.*?"> <small>&#x1F517;</small> </a>` in Atom)
     * Replace all `<a` with [`<a clicktracking=off`](https://community.auth0.com/t/howto-disable-sendgrids-click-tracking-feature-in-an-auth0-email-template/22958)
 * In Sendgrid,
-    * replicate a past campaign,
+    * replicate a past campaign (choose "Arial" as font not "Arial Black"!),
     * change its name,
     * change its subject
     * change its pre-header (use the YAML field "description").